ImperialCollegeLondon/porescale/codes/poreOccupancyAnalysis/README.md

 To utilize this software effectively, please follow these steps:

-**1.** Save your dry scan image in the RAW format using ImageJ software.
-Alternatively, you can compress your file using gzip to raw.gz.

-**2.** If you're uncertain about the file format, reimport your file in ImageJ and save it again in RAW to ensure the format is correct.

-**3.** The image should be an 8-bit image, where zero represents pores and one represents the rest of the rock and the image border.
+**1.** The input for the image should be a segmented dry-scan image (which can be in raw, raw.gz, or TIF format).
+It must be an 8-bit image, where zero represents pores, one represents the rest of the rock, and the image border.

-**4.** After selecting the dry scan image, you will be prompted to enter the image details, including the size (Nx * Ny * Nz) and voxel size.
-The code automatically inserts the image size and voxel size into the MHD file based on the information you provide.
+**2.** Once you have selected the dry-scan image, you will be prompted to enter image details, including size (Nx * Ny * Nz) and voxel size.
+The code will automatically insert the image size and voxel size into the MHD file based on the information you provide.

-**5.** For two-phase flow images, these should be in the TIF format.
+**3.** If you are dealing with two-phase flow images, they should be in TIF format.
 Import the TIF file into ImageJ and save it again as a TIF.
-The software works optimally with TIF images prepared in ImageJ.
+The software performs optimally with TIF images prepared using ImageJ.

 By following these steps, you'll ensure compatibility with our software.